 I even found the same gear.
 Bah!

 Tip.
 Don’t be so quick to splurge after earning cash from Palaces.
 Give Mementos a run first.
 Gear is very expensive in Persona 5.
 Do note too that some social links require massive amounts of cash too.

 7) Don’t Neglect Mementos

 Mementos is the P3 Tartarus-like, free-roaming dungeon of Persona 5.
 Its gloomy tunnels might turn off those who dislike hard-core dungeon crawling, but please, don’t ignore Mementos.

 It’s a wonderful place to grind, be it for money or gear or personas.
-Going through Mementos is also faster than you would expect since you’re driving in Morgana Bus.
+Going through Mementos is also faster than you would expect since you’re driving Morgana Bus.
 Suggestion, give Mementos a run before hitting a palace.
-It make things way easier subsequently.
+It makes things way easier subsequently.